SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 3.13.5 Twilight of the Game Stability

 #### General
+ - Estonia and Lithuania annexed in to Latvia
+ - Iran and Afghanistan annexed in to Middle Eastern Trade Federation
  - Added additional automation to Japanese decision "Hakkō Ichiu"
  - If in the Allies, Mexico and/or Brazil joins all British wars, namely the war against the European Axis
  - Add Pacific Front tutorial tips to Brazil and Mexico